 Do not float unused digital inputs because excessive power-supply leakage current can result.
 Tie all unused digital inputs to the appropriate levels, DVDD or DGND.
-Leave the \overline{DRDY} pin unconnected or connect it to DVDD using a weak pullup resistor if unused.
+Leave the DRDY pin unconnected or connect this pin to DVDD using a weak pullup resistor if unused.